There’s a war on and I’m so glad I did what I did the day it began

 Two weeks ago, thinking of having the kids home for a regular summer felt suffocating.

 Something about being honest with myself and others about a situation that was becoming unbearable took mental pressure off of me, even without any external change in my reality.
 It’s amazing that sometimes you don’t need to change a lot in your life to feel a shift.
-That small sliver of mental repose helped me to feel like myself again, even beginning to feel some positive anticipation rather than outright dread about the ‘Camp Mommy’ summer schedule.
+That small bit of mental repose helped me to feel like myself again, even beginning to feel some positive anticipation rather than outright dread about the ‘Camp Mommy’ summer schedule.

 Avivah